awsdocs/amazon-sagemaker-developer-guide/doc_source/tf.md

 + You have existing legacy mode scripts that you do not want to convert to script mode\.
 + You want to use a TensorFlow version earlier than 1\.11\.

-For information about writing legacy mode TensorFlow scipts to use with the Amazon SageMaker Python SDK, see [https://github\.com/aws/sagemaker\-python\-sdk/tree/v1\.12\.0/src/sagemaker/tensorflow\#tensorflow\-sagemaker\-estimators\-and\-models](https://github.com/aws/sagemaker-python-sdk/tree/v1.12.0/src/sagemaker/tensorflow#tensorflow-sagemaker-estimators-and-models)\.
+For information about writing legacy mode TensorFlow scripts to use with the Amazon SageMaker Python SDK, see [https://github\.com/aws/sagemaker\-python\-sdk/tree/v1\.12\.0/src/sagemaker/tensorflow\#tensorflow\-sagemaker\-estimators\-and\-models](https://github.com/aws/sagemaker-python-sdk/tree/v1.12.0/src/sagemaker/tensorflow#tensorflow-sagemaker-estimators-and-models)\.